ChrisEdwards/TheEffectiveDeveloperBook/manuscript/Chapter1.md

 - Communication Skills

 ## Passion
+> _The effective developer is passionate about his work.
+He loves doing it, therefore he does it well._

-If you really want to be good at what you do, you have to love doing it.
-You simply will not have the motivation to learn and take your skills to the next level if you aren't excited about your job.
-However, if you love what you do, you will have an inherent drive to hone your skills, learn more and get better.
+If you really want to be good at something, you have to love doing it.
+You simply won't be motivated to take your skills to the next level if it doesn't excite you.
+But, a healthy passion for development will drive you to hone your skills, take pride in your work and do your best.
 This gives you a distinct advantage over other developers.

+You see, we are inclined to do what we enjoy.
+If we enjoy our work, we will naturally read about it, practice it and think about it, all the time--all because we enjoy it.
+My idea of relaxing is curling up with a good tech book, reading blogs, writing this book, etc. I love what I do and I do what I love.
+This is the biggest secret to my success.

 When I interview developers, one of the most important things I look for is passion.